engazeez/Personal-Projects/README.md

 # Table of Contents
+- Introduction
+- Target
-- Introduction - Target - Discovering and Manipulating the Data Calculating Efficiency - Descriptive Statistics - Visualizing the Data - Conclusion
+- Discovering and Manipulating the Data Calculating Efficiency
+- Descriptive Statistics
+- Visualizing the Data
+- Conclusion
+- Note

-# troduction
+# Introduction
-As an Electrical Engineer had worked for a private company in the Project of Health Facilities 'O & M' aka Operation and Maintenance.
+As an Electrical Engineer had worked for a private company in the Project of Health Facilities 'O&M' aka Operation and Maintenance.
 He faced a high-temperature problem inside Medical Laboratories and especially in Summer with outside temperatures reach 50 C. He teamed up with 5 people to solve this problem and was of Business requirements, calculating Efficiency for each Temperature Degree.
 Based on his knowledge in Math, he created a new formula to calculate the Efficiency of Temperature Degrees which based on it can measuring quality.

 # Target
 Calculating Efficiency of the Internal Temperature Degrees for Medical Laboratories in The Regional Laboratory and Central Blood Bank.
-Finding a Relation between Temperature Degrees as 'Independent Variable', Efficiency Rates and Quality as 'Dependent Variable'.
+Finding a Relationship between Temperature Degrees as 'Independent Variable', Efficiency Rates and Quality as 'Dependent Variable'.

 # Discovering and Manipulating the Data
 - Importing Libraries